Comparing all of the different financial aid packages you receive can be a daunting task. Let’s give you a hand!

 Deciding where to spend the next four years is a big decision and financial aid is a part of the process.
 Make sure you are well informed before you commit.

-Assistant Director of Tuition Planning & Student Service
+Assistant Director of Tuition Planning and Student Care

 Prior to joining UNE in December 2016, Anne had an extensive background in banking and sales.
 The part of her job she enjoys most is meeting with students and families to help them navigate the often complex process of applying for financial aid.
 When not at work, she enjoys spending time with her five kids and large extended family, as well as running.